chandran-jr/Violence-Alert-System/Human Detection/Readme.md

 ## Human Detection phase (Phase 1)
-This is the phase 1 of our project, ie, real time violence detection alert system.
+This is the stage 1 of our project, ie, real time violence detection alert system.

 ## YOUTUBE VIDEO FOR EXPLANATION
 https://youtu.be/gJ_B291YuLo